Loading

 Adapting living environments for people with dementia

 It’s important to create engaging environments where people living with dementia can live comfortably and feel supported to maintain independence.
+By making some small changes, you can help to provide a living environment that supports an individual’s journey with dementia.

-Adapting-living-environmentsPeople with dementia can become confused in their environment, so it’s a good idea to make everything is easily recognisable.
+People living with dementia can become confused in their environment, so it’s a good idea to make sure everything is easily recognisable.
 Colour contrasts are often a quick and effective way of helping surroundings and important things to stand out – for example, try painting handrails, doors and furniture in bold colours.
+The Alzheimer’s & Dementia Resource Center outlines some interesting effects colour can have on people living with dementia.
+Like red can induce warmth, blue is calming, and lime green is highly visible.

-Access to outside space is also important as it provides the opportunity for exercise, fresh air, relieves tension and anxiety, and offers personal space for reflection and privacy.
-Spending time outside has been shown to positively affect a person’s emotions and to improve their sense of wellbeing.
-It also stimulates the production of vitamin D, helping to maintain healthy muscles and bones, and offers stimulation through different colours, textures and natural smells and sounds.
+Three people talkingSpending time outside also stimulates the production of vitamin D, helping to maintain healthy muscles and bones, and offers stimulation through different colours, textures and natural smells and sounds.

-Supportive environments
+Supportive environments at Anchor

-Adapting-living-environments-bOur care homes promote comfort, independence, and engagement.
+Our person-centred care homes promote comfort, independence, and engagement.
 We base the layout and design of our homes on best practice guidance, including appropriate signage that is clearly worded and pictorially illustrated.

 We use contrasting colours to help make our buildings more supportive and easier to navigate for those with impaired memory and high levels of anxiety.
-We focus on creating a homely atmosphere to promote feelings of safety and familiarity, as well as engaging themed areas based on what residents would like to see, that encourage engagement, nostalgia, and reminiscence.
-We encourage residents to create a ‘home-from-home’ atmosphere in their bedrooms by bringing their personal belongings into the home.
+We focus on creating a homely atmosphere to promote feelings of safety and familiarity, as well as themed areas based on what residents would like to see, that encourage engagement, nostalgia, and reminiscence.
+We encourage residents to create a ‘home-from-home’ atmosphere in their bedrooms by bringing their personal belongings into the care home.

 Most of our care homes have private, secure gardens with easy access and pathways residents can follow safely.
-In some locations we have created paths and areas that are circular so that residents going for walks will return to a familiar entrance, rather than reaching a dead end in the path which may be confusing to them.
+In some locations, we have created paths and areas that are circular so that residents going for walks will return to a familiar entrance, rather than reaching a dead end in the path which may be confusing to them.

 Related information about dementia